Skip to content

 |

-Dr. Marashdeh believes that the heart is the center of everything.
-“As a vital organ, heart disease or stroke can lead to sudden death or an extremely limited life due to constraints from heart disease,” he says.
+“As a vital organ, heart disease or stroke can lead to sudden death or an extremely limited life due to constraints from heart disease,” says Indianapolis-based cardiologist Mohammad Marashdeh, MD.
 “I believe that not enough people are paying attention to how central their heart is to their well-being.”

 Related: Sign up to receive delicious recipes, expert advice, and shopping tips in your inbox!

-For better heart health, Dr. Marashdeh suggests consuming a diet rich in vegetables, fruits, nuts, whole grains, and lean protein.
-Studies show that antioxidants from plenty of fruits and vegetables can have a protective impact on your heart and promote healthy circulation.
-Trans fat, red meat, processed meat, refined carbs, and sugar should be kept to a minimum.
-Dr. Marashdeh recommends focusing on incorporating healthy sources of potassium, like avocados and sweet potatoes, which both have more potassium than a banana (although there’s nothing wrong with eating bananas).
-And it’s a good idea to be conscious of your sodium intake, too.
+For better heart health, Dr. Marashdeh suggests a diet rich in vegetables, fruits, nuts, whole grains, and lean protein.
+Studies show that antioxidants from fruits and vegetables can have a protective effect on your heart and promote healthy circulation.
+Keep trans fat, processed meat, refined carbs, and sugar to a minimum.
+Dr. Marashdeh recommends incorporating healthy sources of potassium, like avocados and sweet potatoes.
+And be conscious of your sodium intake, too.

-Purnell suggests moving away from diets that focus on a single macronutrient, like “low fat” or “keto” diets, and instead adopting a more balanced eating pattern overall.
-He recommends eating foods that are grown locally and preferably organic because the nutrient content will be higher.
-Eating local is also better for community farmers and the climate because food won’t need to be transported a significant distance.
+Jonathan Purnell, MD, who leads Oregon Health & Science University’s Center for Preventive Cardiology, suggests moving away from diets that focus on a single macronutrient, like “low fat” or “keto” diets, and instead adopting a more balanced approach.
+He recommends eating locally grown foods, and organic when possible, because they’ll be more nutrient-dense.

-Dr. Marashdeh sees how many of his patients experience daily stress, and here’s what he wants you to know: Too much stress can lead to high blood pressure, strokes, and heart attacks.
-Stress is serious, and it puts a real strain on your body.
+Dr. Marashdeh sees many patients who are under daily stress, and here’s what he wants you to know: Too much stress can lead to high blood pressure, strokes, and heart attacks.
 Studies suggest that exposure to long-term stress can increase blood cholesterol, triglycerides, blood sugar, and blood pressure — all of which impact your cardiovascular health.
-Many people tend to just accept stress as a part of their lives, but Dr. Marashdeh warns that nothing is worth sacrificing your heart health for.
-Managing stress can take a lot of different forms (we have a few suggestions), but no matter what you need to do, your health should come first.
+Managing stress can take a lot of different forms (such as deep breathing, gentle yoga, spending time outside, and meditation); find one or two that you can incorporate into your daily life to keep stress in check.

 Read next: The Science-Backed Technique That Can Calm Your Anxiety in Under 5 Minutes

 Sleep is involved in many regulatory processes in the body, and without it, your cells and the immune system simply can’t repair themselves the way they need to.
+Give yourself a nighttime routine to help you wind down, turn off electronics and hour before bed, and sleep in a cool, dark room to improve sleep.
 Dr. Marashdeh recommends getting checked for sleep apnea if you struggle with sleep or breathing at night because sleep apnea is closely linked to stroke risk.

-We all know that exercise is great for our bodies, and Dr. Marashdeh wants you to know that it’s vital for heart health.
-He recommends at least 75 minutes of very vigorous exercise, like running or HIIT, per week, or 150 minutes of more moderate exercise, like lifting weights or walking.
-150 minutes can sound like a lot, but think about it: that’s just about 22 minutes a day.
-You’ve got time for that.
+Dr. Marashdeh recommends at least 75 minutes of very vigorous exercise, such as running, per week, or 150 minutes of more moderate exercise, like lifting weights or walking.
+Though 150 minutes may sound like a lot, it’s actually just 30 minutes 5 days a week.
 Exercise keeps the heart muscle strong and healthy, which improves circulation and oxygen output, while it reduces your risk for high blood pressure and stroke.
-Exercising can also help you feel more relaxed even when you’re at rest.
+Exercise also can help you manage stress.

-“Technology has changed our work environments to tie us to our stationary computer desks,” says Dr. Purnell.
+Dr. Purnell warns against sitting all day at work.
+“Technology has changed our work environments to tie us to our stationary computer desks,” he says.
 Many people who work remotely struggle to separate work from life, so stepping away from the computer is even more challenging.
-Taking frequent walks throughout the day, committing to a gym schedule, or even purchasing a treadmill desk can help you stay active — even while busy at work.
+Taking frequent walks throughout the day, committing to a gym routine, or even purchasing a treadmill desk can help you stay active.

 Good food